 For me it is Grandma Ruth’s Sick Soup (potato and leek) and hot Dr. Pepper with lemon.
 I know that last one sounds bizarre, but that’s what Ma’am used to make me when I was sick as a kid.
 She’d pour a can of Dr. Pepper into a pot on the stove with a few slices of lemon and bring it to a boil.
 The warm syrupy liquid always soothed my throat and the shot of citrusy vitamin C was a bonus.

-- 4 cups russet potatoes peeled and diced
+- 4 cups russet potatoes peeled and cut in chunks

 - 1 quart chicken or vegetable stock enough to completely cover the potatoes with extra liquid on top of them